Comstock in Val Verde County, Texas — The American South (West South Central)

 Marker series.
 This marker is included in the San Antonio-El Paso Road marker series.

 Location.
 29° 48.048′ N, 101° 8.783′ W. Marker is in Comstock, Texas, in Val Verde County.
 Marker is on State Highway 163 9 miles north of U.S. 90, on the right when traveling north.
+Marker is at the gate to Dead Man's Pass Ranch.
 Touch for map.
-Marker is at the gate to Dead Man's Pass Ranch.
 Marker is in this post office area: Comstock TX 78837, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 2 other markers are within 11 miles of this marker, measured as the crow flies.
 Comstock (approx. 8.1 miles away); Site of Camp Hudson (approx. 10.9 miles away).